adiacla/visualizadorperceptron/README.md

 ### Training timeline export

-Every exported JSON now includes a `timeline` array capturing the network at key milestones (≈100, 1 000, 3 000, 10 000, 30 000 images plus 1×, 2×, 5×, 10× dataset passes).
-The slider at the bottom of the UI lets you swap between these snapshots, showing how weights, activations, and accuracy evolve from random initialisation through 10 full passes over MNIST.
+Every exported JSON now includes a `timeline` array spanning 35 checkpoints: densely spaced early snapshots (≈50, 120, 250, 500, 1k, 2k, 3.5k, 5.8k, 8.7k, 13k, 19.5k, 28.5k, 40k images), followed by dataset-multiple milestones from 1× through 50×.
+The slider at the bottom of the UI lets you swap between these snapshots, showing how weights, activations, and accuracy evolve from random initialisation all the way to 50 full passes over MNIST.
 Re-export the weights with the updated script to generate fresh timeline data for your own runs.

 ## Notes & Tips